avdpunks/DaaS-MasterClass/Challenges/W365/01-W365-Provisioning-CPC.md

 To set up your system to provision on-demand Cloud PCs for you, you need to:

-- An AAD group with **GRP-PUNK[count]-Users**, e.g. GRP-P1-Users, is already created.
+- An Entra ID group with **GRP-P[count]-Users**, e.g. GRP-P1-Users, is already created.
-- Assign licenses to your user/group.
+- Assign licenses to your user or group.
 - Your User should have local admin rights for his Cloud PC.
-- Your Cloud PC is using the "Microsoft Hosted Network"s
+- Your Cloud PC is using the Microsoft Hosted Networks.
 - Create a provisioning policy.
-- **Make sure your Cloud PC has a custom name that is not the default.**
+- **Make sure your Cloud PC has a custom name that is not the default, for example: CPCP1-%RAND:5%"**

 ## Success Criteria
 1. A Windows365 & Intune License is automatically assigned to your users.
 2. Your User has local admin rights.
-3. A provisioning policy with **PP-PUNK[count]-YourPolicyName** is created.
+3. A provisioning policy with **PP-P[count]-YourPolicyName** is created.
 4. A Cloud PC deployment is running.

 ## Learning Resources